DINA S.A.: Consolidation of the parastatal in the Mexican market

 Being an engine production and assembly company with tariff protection, DINA obtained agreements with Mexican companies that produced freight trucks and foreign transportation sector, from the 1970s.
-This was primarily with CASA (Carrocerías de Aluminio SA), CATOSA (Carrocerías Toluca S.A.) (currently OperBus) and CAPRE (Carrocerías Preconstruidas S.A., currently NovaCapre).
+This was primarily with CASA (Carrocerías de Aluminio SA), CATOSA (Carrocerías Toluca S.A.) (currently OperBus) and CAPRE (Carrocerías Preconstruidas S.A.) (currently NovaCapre).

 In 1974, the Maquiladora Automotriz Nacional Company (MAN) was formed to assemble pickup trucks with the DINA brand.
-The 1000, 3000 and 3200 models were manufactured, all with International's Scout model technology with Perkins engines.
+The 1000, 3000 and 3200 models were manufactured, all with International's Scout model technology with Perkins engines, the Dina D1000 was based on International D-Series between 1974 and 1976.
 Later, DINA trucks were manufactured with bodies similar to Chevrolet's Custom.
 MAN ceased truck production in 1983.

 Due to the growing demand and diversified in its line of products, from 1976 different commercial divisions were created within Diesel National SA, remaining as the main controller and forming a decentralized parastatal corporate group.
 Hence the corporation was primarily composed of these operating groups:

 During the early 1980s, the bus and freight truck industry of was monopolized in Mexico, primarily concentrated in the hands of DINA and Mexicana de Autobuses S.A.
 (MASA).
 Reasons for this were unfair competition practices by other companies, with prices below actual cost, and the consolidation of previously imposed tariff restrictions.
 This as a result of the economic crises in that began in 1982, a situation that would be less favorable for domestic companies constituted by private investment.
 Thus, companies such as bus manufacturer Sultana had to suspend production and temporarily close its plants in 1982.